 As the winter weather is starting to set in, there is still plenty to do in Norway in October.
 And one of the major advantages is that from September and October, the crowds are smaller, meaning you’ll have more of the top sights to yourself.

 One of the highlights of travelling to Norway in winter is the aurora borealis.
-You can see them best in Northern Norway, or you could spend a few nights on a Hurtigruten cruise along the country’s picturesque west coast.
+You can see them best in Northern Norway, or you could spend a few nights on a Norwegian cruise journey along the country’s picturesque west coast.

 Here are 10 of the best things to do in Norway in October:

 Spot the dancing aurora borealis in the night sky

 Board the iconic tour Norway in a Nutshell® in October from Oslo to Bergen

 Enjoy a Hurtigruten Coastal Voyage along the western Norway